runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 {{< /embedded_citation >}}

 #### The New Way
-In contrast, when adapting a finely-tuned Large Language Model (LLM) to perform a similar predictive task, the architecture of the model is essentially fixed.
+In contrast, when adapting a fine-tuned Large Language Model (LLM) to perform a similar predictive task, the architecture of the model is essentially fixed.
 The pre-trained model already has many capabilities.
 How, then, do I guide the model to accomplish a specific task?
 Mostly, this is done through careful data preparation.
 This data encapsulates both my intentions and any available ground truth, particularly in the context of supervised learning.

 ![old_way](images/new_vs_old_ai_dev.png#center)
 {{< embedded_citation >}}